Rorke-Melville/rorke-melville.github.io/README.md

 # React CV Site

 This project is a personal CV website built using React and styled with Tailwind CSS.
-It showcases the individual's skills, experience, education, and projects in a modern and responsive layout.
+It showcases my skills, experience, education, and projects in a modern and responsive layout.

 ## Project Structure